 Our private and tailor-made tours are designed so that you can have the perfect balance between the time spent visiting and the quality time you get to have by yourselves every day.

 Contact us for any request you might have about visiting Romania.
 We’re happy to help even if you just need advice.

-This tour explores the key landmarks of communism in Bucharest, starting with the World Record Palace of the Parliament and the former residence of Ceausescu.
+Explore the key landmarks of communism in Bucharest, starting with the world record Palace of the Parliament and the former residence of Ceausescu.

-An original walking tour in Maramures that combines hikes, long walks between villages, UNESCO World Heritage Sites and visits to local artisans.
+An original walking tour in Maramures that combines hikes with long walks between villages, UNESCO World Heritage Sites, and visits to local artisans.